Michael Cera

-Michael Austin Cera (/ˈsɛrə/ SERR-ə; /it/; born June 7, 1988) is a Canadian actor.
-Over his career he has received nominations for a British Academy Film Award, three Critics' Choice Movie Awards, four Screen Actors Guild Awards, and a Tony Award.
+Michael Austin Cera (/ˈsɛrə/ SERR-ə; /it/; born June 7, 1988) is a Canadian actor and musician.
+Over his career, he has received nominations for a British Academy Film Award, three Critics' Choice Movie Awards, four Screen Actors Guild Awards, and a Tony Award.
 Cera became known for portraying leading roles in a string of comedic films such as Superbad (2007), Juno (2007), Scott Pilgrim vs. the World (2010), Nick & Norah's Infinite Playlist (2008), and Youth in Revolt (2009).
 He took supporting roles in both comedies and dramas including Confessions of a Dangerous Mind (2002), This Is the End (2013), Molly's Game (2017), Person to Person (2017), Gloria Bell (2019), Barbie (2023), Dream Scenario (2023) and The Phoenician Scheme (2025).
-He voiced Dick Grayson/Robin in The Lego Batman Movie (2017).
+He voiced Dick Grayson / Robin in The Lego Batman Movie (2017).

-Cera gained prominence portraying George Michael Bluth in the Fox sitcom Arrested Development from 2003 to 2006 and then again from 2013 to 2019.
-He took a leading role in the Hulu comedy series Life & Beth (2022–2024), and voiced roles including Brother Bear in the PBS children's series The Berenstain Bears, Hank in Paws of Fury: The Legend of Hank (2022) and reprising his roles as Scott Pilgrim in the Netflix series Scott Pilgrim Takes Off (2023) and Barry, a sausage in Sausage Party (2016) and its Amazon Prime Video sequel series Sausage Party: Foodtopia (2024).

-Cera is also known for his Broadway performances in the Kenneth Lonergan plays This Is Our Youth in 2014, Lobby Hero in 2018, for which he received a nomination for the Tony Award for Best Featured Actor in a Play, and The Waverly Gallery in 2019.
+Cera gained prominence portraying George Michael Bluth in the Fox sitcom Arrested Development (2003–2006; 2013–2019), and took a leading role in the Hulu comedy series Life & Beth (2022–2024).
+He voiced animated roles including Josh Spitz in Braceface (2001–2004), Brother Bear in The Berenstain Bears (2003–2004), Todd in the Wayside pilot (2005), Barry in Sausage Party (2016) and its Amazon Prime Video sequel series Sausage Party: Foodtopia (2024), Hank in Paws of Fury: The Legend of Hank (2022), and reprising his role as Scott Pilgrim in the Netflix series Scott Pilgrim Takes Off (2023).
+He is also known for his Broadway performances in the Kenneth Lonergan plays This Is Our Youth in 2014, Lobby Hero in 2018, for which he received a nomination for the Tony Award for Best Featured Actor in a Play, and The Waverly Gallery in 2019.
 In addition to acting, Cera is a musician, having released his debut album True That in 2014.
 Cera has also performed as the touring bassist for indie rock supergroup Mister Heavenly.

 Early life

-Cera was born on June 7, 1988, in Brampton, Ontario.
+Cera was born on June 7, 1988, in Brampton, Ontario, a suburb of Toronto.
 He is the son of Linda (née Cockman) and Luigi Cera, a technician.
 He is of Sicilian descent through his father.
 His parents both worked for Xerox.
 Cera has an older sister, Jordan, and a younger sister, Molly.
 He became interested in acting after viewing Ghostbusters repeatedly when sick with the chicken pox at the age of three.
 Cera memorized all the dialogue and idolized Bill Murray.
 He enrolled in The Second City, Toronto, and took improvisation classes.
 Cera attended Conestoga Public School, Robert H. Lagerquist Senior Public School, and Heart Lake Secondary School until grade nine.
 After starting acting, he completed school online through grade twelve.